sap-tutorials/Tutorials/tutorials/hana-cloud-automation-cli/hana-cloud-automation-cli.md

     ![cf login](cf-login.png)

 #### Create an instance
-In order to create an instance, a JSON describing the instance is required as is a service offering name and plan.
+In order to create an instance, JSON describing the instance is required, as well as a service offering name and plan.

 * Create a JSON file named **create.json**.